-- 1. The complainant must submit the grievance in writing to the Program Director within five (5) working days of occurrence. - 2.
-The Program Director will present the appeal to the Case Review Team, consisting of two other Directors.
+- 1. The complainant must submit the grievance in writing to the Program Director within five (5) working days of notice. - 2.
+The Program Director will present the appeal to the Case Review Team.
 The Case Review Team will review the complaint and render a decision within fifteen (15) working days of the receipt of the grievance. - 3.
 The Case Review Team's decision will be communicated in writing to the complainant. - 4.
-If the Case Review Team's decision is not satisfactory to the complainant, the complainant must submit a letter for review stating his/her dissatisfaction to the Career Services Executive Director within five (5) working days of the receipt of the Program Director's decision. - 5.
-The Executive Director will review and then render a final decision with fifteen (15) working days of receipt of the letter. - 6.
-If complainant is not satisfied with the decision of the Executive Director, he/she has the right to appeal to the appropriate regional office.
-If requested, the Executive Director will provide the complainant with contact information and the procedure for filing this appeal.
+If the Case Review Team's decision is not satisfactory to the complainant, the complainant must submit a letter for review stating his/her dissatisfaction to the Career Services Executive Director within five (5) working days of the receipt of the Case Review Team's decision. - 5.
+The Executive Director will review and then render a final decision with fifteen (15) working days of receipt of the letter.